stanislavsavolainen/Fullstack-programming-materials-/springboot/online_shop_project1_plan2/README.md

 - modify React code, remove AngularJS reference on drop-down menu and write alternative way ( instead on ng-repeat on AngularJS write JavaScript map()-function for React wich iterate Product Categories) + use with JavaScript filter()-function to remove results wich not meet conditions.

+Changes 22nd november 2023

+- add image functionality on front-end(AngularJS) and Back-end(SpringBoot).
+Each product in product list have additional image button before edit and delete as you can see on new screenshot.
+Pressing "image" icon one of product you will go image upload page, where find "html file input dialog" to upload your image for selected product.
+This operation save image on server hard disk and link it with current product and display your image on this product in product list ( if not, then there is bug on server or client).